userfrosting/learn/07.users/02.access-control/docs.md

 | `subset_keys($needle, $haystack)` | Check if all **keys** of the array `$needle` are present in the **values** of `$haystack`.   |

 To add your own access condition callbacks, simply [extend](/services/extending-services#extending-existing-services) the `authorizer` service in your Sprinkle.

+## Creating new permissions

+You may notice that while roles can be created and modified through the administrative interface, permissions cannot.
+This is because permissions are intimately tied to your code and should **not** be modified during the course of daily site operation.

+Think about it this way - for a permission to have any effect on your application at all, you must reference its slug somewhere in one of your controllers.
+This means that even if a user were to create a new permission through the web interface, it **wouldn't make any difference** until a developer were to implement some code that makes use of it.

+Instead, you should think of permissions as hardcoded parts of your application that just happen to be stored in the database.
+Permissions should be **added, removed, or modified**  using a [database migration](/database/migrations).